 - 3.1.
 As part of our Internal Audit programme of work, one key recommendation is that the Council should review and update the CPR's as they were complex and had not been reviewed since 2013. - 3.2.
 The review of the rules was carried out by the Section 151 Officer and a new, easier-to-follow set of rules has been produced following the basis of best practice within procurement for Local Authorities. - 3.3.
+The draft CPR's were considered at the meeting of the Policy, Finance and Development Committee on 31 October 2017, where Members resolved to recommended the same to Council for approval and adoption. - 3.4.
 This covering report outlines each of the sections of the rules and the key points contained within them.